 3/4 cup fresh dill, chopped

-½ to 3/4 cup tomato and/or roasted red pepper soup
+1/2 to 3/4 cup tomato and/or roasted red pepper soup

-1 teaspoon of salt and pepper, to taste
+2 teaspoons of salt and pepper, to taste

 Cooking

 Add another ¼ cup of olive oil and then the rice.
 Slightly reduce temperature and sauté rice with tomato or red pepper soup, 1 heaping teaspoon dried Greek Oregano and 1 cup chopped mint.
 Salt and pepper to taste.
-Mix and sauté but do not brown rice.
+Mix and sauté gently but do not brown rice.

 Add 5 cups chicken broth and bring to a boil.
 Reduce heat to low, cover, and cook for 12 to 16 minutes until the rice is just al dente.

-Cut the rhubarb in long strips and place in bottom of two large glass cooking pans.
 In a large bowl combine 3 cups chicken broth, 1 cup olive oil, lemon juice, salt and pepper, 2 teaspoons dried Greek Oregano, 1/2 cup chopped mint.

 Carefully remove the folded leaves from the jar and gently unfold them.
 On a clean cutting board, place a grape leaf shiny side down and place a spoonful of rice mixture on top of the stem and fold like a burrito.
 The key is to keep spoonfuls of rice mixture small and manageable so it’s easier to tightly fold a grape leaf without it falling apart.

 The Dolmathakia should be touching, side by side, on top of the rhubarb – as many as you can fit in the pan.
-Pour the left-over chicken broth (probably 3 cups) into both pans, assuring an even split.

 Serve with yogurt, cucumber and whole dill… also very important, plunge it deeply into the spicy Ajvar and Harissa.
 Opa!